charliekw411/terraform-azurerm-avm-res-dbformysql-flexibleserver/examples/private-endpoint/README.md

   skip_provider_registration = true
 }

-# This allows us to randomize the region for the resource group.
-module "regions" {
-  source  = "Azure/regions/azurerm"
-  version = ">= 0.3.0"
-}

-# This allows us to randomize the region for the resource group.
-resource "random_integer" "region_index" {
-  min = 0
-  max = length(module.regions.regions) - 1
-}

 # This ensures we have unique CAF compliant names for our resources.
 module "naming" {
   source  = "Azure/naming/azurerm"